 “That’s just an excuse.”
-Phil snorted at my words, shaking his head at what I had said.
-“Even I don’t have a full control of my magic, and I’m just starting to get a fraction of my power.
+Phil snorted at my words, shaking his head at what I said.
+“Even though I don’t have full control of my magic, I’m just starting to get a fraction of my power.
 You and I have thousands of years to get better.
 There is no rush to get stronger.”

 “I know.”
-I let out a sigh, gust of smoke left my mouth and nose.
-“I didn’t ask for it you know.”
+I let out a sigh, a gust of smoke left my mouth and nose.
+“I didn’t ask for it, you know.”

-“Nobody ask for it.
+“Nobody asked for it.
 It just comes to them in full force.”

 “Yea.”
 Closing my eyes, I relaxed.

-“Please no.” I snapped awake, hoping that was a joke.
-The thought of having another legendary creature running around in this world sound horrible.
-Already one was causing massive amount of devastation, especially the Black Gryphon who had took over a couple of Beast-kin cities is what I heard from Moca.
+“Please, no.” I snapped awake, hoping that was a joke.
+The thought of having another legendary creature running around in this world sounds horrible.
+Already one was causing a massive devastation, especially the Black Gryphon, who had taken over a couple of Beast-kin cities is what I heard from Moca.
 “I’m not looking forward to hearing or seeing the Titan.”